astampoulis/makam-paper-funpearl/makamcode/07-structural.md

 Looks good enough.
 So, going back to our generic rule -- is there a way to actually write it?
 Maybe there's a reflective predicate we can use, similar to how we used `refl.isunif` before to tell if a term is an uninstantiated unification variable?

 <!--
-Switch to a refl.headargs that returns a heterogeneous list.
+Switch to a refl.headargs that returns a heterogeneous list and only applies when the term is concrete.

 ```makam-stdlib
 %extend refl.